Start making profits now for free!

 When Tottenham win with a 5-1 scoreline, their supremacy is 4 goals.
 This means the actual result was +3.6 and you won £36.

-Time of First Goal
+Time Of First Goal

 This is where the spread predicts the time of the first goal in the match.
 They may set a spread of 19-22, and favour the first goal being scored in the first half.